cs4372/ios-projects/README.md

 </div>

 #### [Budget App](https://github.com/cs4372/ios-projects/tree/master/Budget-App)
 - It is a budget and expense tracker that helps users manage their finances by creating a budget plan and keeping track of their expenses.
-I used Charts which is a third party library to create customizable bar charts for the expenses and Core Data to store permanent data for offline use.
+I used Charts which is a third party library to create customizable bar charts for the expenses and Core Data for managing persistent data storage.
 <div style="display: flex;">
   <img src="https://github.com/cs4372/ios-projects/blob/master/Budget-App/Screenshots/budget-app1.png" height="350px"/>
   <img src="https://github.com/cs4372/ios-projects/blob/master/Budget-App/Screenshots/budget-app2.png" height="350px"/>